 Portraits of Independent Mexico

-The images below portray the people of Mexico in the decades following independence.
+The images in this section portray the people of Mexico in the decades following independence.
 Claudio Linati was an Italian-born artist who moved to Mexico in 1825 and later published this collection of lithographs in London with French titles.
+Two of his images are in this section and two are in the Introduction.

 Both of these works in some ways refer to the tradition of castas, or caste, paintings, which portrayed people as representatives of racial and ethnic groups.
 Castas paintings were first created in New Spain in the mid-eighteenth century and remained specific to that colony; no other Spanish colonies produced them.